 - Add tomatoes and tomato paste.
 Stir well.

-- Add in the chili powder, salt, pepper, sugar and Worcestershire sauce and stir well.
+- Add in the beans, chili powder, salt, pepper, sugar and Worcestershire sauce and stir well.

 - Let the chili come to a bubble, stirring often.
 Continue cooking on low heat for 20-30 minutes, stirring often.